anenadic/EMBER/README.md

 ```

 ### Connect PHP and MySQL
 You need to ensure PHP and MySQL can communicate with one another.
-In the case you not have `/var/mysql/mysql.sock` file after starting mysql server, it is necessary to create a symlink to the mysql's sock file (located in `/tmp/mysql.sock` on Mac OS).
+In the case you not have `/var/mysql/mysql.sock` file after starting MySQL server, it is necessary to create a symlink to the MySQL's sock file (located in `/tmp/mysql.sock` on Mac OS).

 ```
 # cd /var